Pierre Claude Pajol

-Claude-Pierre, Comte de Pajol (/fr/; 3 February 1772 - 20 March 1844), was a French cavalry general and political during and after the French Revolutionary and Napoleonic Wars.
+Claude-Pierre, Comte de Pajol (/fr/; 3 February 1772 - 20 March 1844), was a French cavalry general and political figure during and after the French Revolutionary and Napoleonic Wars.

 Early life

 He was born in Besançon, as the son of a lawyer.
 He was intended to follow his father's profession, but the events of 1789 led him to join the battalion of Besançon, where he took part in the political events of that year.

 Revolution

 In 1791 he joined the French Revolutionary Army of the Upper Rhine with a volunteer battalion.

 He took part in the campaign of 1792 and was one of the stormers at Hochheim (1793).
 From the Count of Custine's staff he was transferred to that of Jean-Baptiste Kléber, with whom he took part in the Sambre and Rhine campaigns (1794–96).
 After serving with Louis Lazare Hoche and André Masséna in Germany and Switzerland (1797–99), Pajol took a cavalry command under Jean Victor Marie Moreau for the campaign on the upper Rhine.